jtauber/greek-reader/README.md

 and you don't want to lose them when expanding the coverage of the file to more verses (or fewer exclusions).

+When typesetting a reader with glosses, the gloss language should be specified when you generate the reader file.
+If no value is specified it will default to English, but if your gloss words are in another language it should be specified with the `--language` option.
+Languages should be specified using three letter ISO-639-3 codes (e.g. `--language rus` for Russion or `--language spa` for Spanish).

 ### Overriding Headwords